swagger-api/apidom/apidom/README.md

 This code is concentrated in singe file in our codebase, is properly attributed and contains original license text as well.
 ```

+Some texts in this document were taken from [Refract specification](https://github.com/refractproject/refract-spec).
+Here is a link to the [LICENSE](https://github.com/refractproject/refract-spec/blob/master/LICENSE) file.